 The CAC is comprised of members from the general public who express an interest in transportation planning.
 Prospective members complete an application and must be approved by the committee and the TPO board.
 Recently, the CAC combined with the BPAC.
 The BPAC focused on issues relevant to biking and walking.

-The FL AL TPO is currently determining its Disadvantaged Business Enterprise (DBE) goal for FY 2016-2018.
+The FL AL TPO has determined its Disadvantaged Business Enterprise (DBE) goal for FY 2016-2018 is 2.14%.
 Beginning July 13th, the proposed overall goal and its rationale are available for public comment at the West Florida Regional Planning Council, 4081 East Olive Road Suite A, Pensacola, Florida 32514, during normal business hours.
 This comment period will be open for 30 days.

 For more information about the Florida-Alabama TPO, please contact: